JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_03/functions.md

 [...]
 ```

-Finally, we can test the `wrapper_new` function on the same arguments as we tried the `wrapper` function
+Finally, we can test the `wrapper_new` function with the same arguments as for the `wrapper` function.

 ```jldoctest varargs_ex
 julia> x = 1252.1518